 “To put it in perspective, catching one game is tough, extra innings can wipe you out, but going 3 games so close together definitely wears you down and your legs are heavy and you don’t seem to be the same for a while,” Myers said.
 “Hopefully there will be no long-term effects since he had an off day today.
 I’m shocked they went back-to-back [in the doubleheader] and then the 3rd game doesn’t make sense.”

 Ramos wants to be an iron man behind the plate.
 Last year he played in a career high 128 games and on May 10th of 2015, Ramos was batting .327 and then his offensive season spiraled down.
 Ramos seemed to be more focused on his defense and proving he could stay healthy a full year after injury plagued seasons for a few years before that limited his playing time.
 As Ramos’ innings piled up last year, his offensive stats suffered.
-Ramos suffered a knee injury along with hamstring problems in the past which is why Myers thought “you need to go easier on any catcher who has had leg injuries like that.”
+Ramos has suffered a knee injury along with hamstring problems in the past which is why Myers thought “you need to go easier on any catcher who has had leg injuries like that.”
+He also told us about the issue with catcher’s “dead legs” from being overused when you’re in the crouch.

 The position of catcher is the most physically demanding position on the field Myers believes, and thinks the world of Ramos and hopes he builds on this year’s success.
 Ramos usually wants to talk about his defense, and now he can talk with pride about his hitting.